 Should I go on?
 Scenic amazement can also be found in the megacities with their neon signs, old and new architecture living side-by-side and pop culture displays everywhere.

 2. The Food

 Who doesn’t love Japanese cuisine?
 The adherence to tradition, the simplicity, the minimalist style and the ritual manner in which it is consumed, are all reasons for its success internationally.
 Oh to be in the home of this amazing food!
-Very much hoping that there will be a mix of traditional, modern and hopefully… some weird.
+There is a brilliant mix of traditional, modern, and admittedly… some strange.

 Anyone who rides daily - as I do - will either ride to eat or eat to ride.
 I subscribe to the former.
 I sometimes think that I ride in order to nurture a healthy appetite and I’ve succeeded there.
-This extends just a little bit to something else that Japan does well, and that’s craft beer.
+This also extends to something else that Japan does well, and that’s craft beer.

 It started appearing in convenience stores a few years back.
-An IPA, a Stout, a Red Ale and according to Grasshopper boss, Adam, a Bonito Flake Beer.
-Apparently each convenience store along the road has a slight variation on the range, so looking forward to sampling these.
-And then there is Sake, a whole story on its own.
+An IPA, a Stout, a Red Ale and even a Bonito Flake Beer.
+Convenience stores along the road have slight variations on the seasonal range, so watch out, for many this may be one of the bester reasons to cycle Japan!
+Oh then there is Sake, a whole story on its own.

 3. The connection with ancient tradition and culture

 My standard modus operandi when traveling to new places is to do the basic, topline research on culture and tradition, then stumble through it on arrival, thereby learning it by being in it.

 As I travel I want the know the “WHY” as much as the “WHAT” and while it’s a heap of fun just diving in and working it out, having a guide is a big way of connecting in a meaningful way, with people and culture, learning a great deal about history and national psyche and achieving all that in a compact period of time.